ys112/PeerPrep/services/user/README.md

 1. Run `npm run dev` to run the dev script.
 1. Open your browser at <http://localhost:3002>.

-### Creating a new admin account

-1. Make a copy of `.env.development.local.example` and name it `.env.development.local`.
-Change the sample account details as desired.
-1. Run `npm run create-admin` to create the new admin account.

 ## Documentation

 ### Environment variables